 - Maze procedure.
 This type of ablation is done during open-heart surgery.
 Your doctor will use cuts, extreme cold, or radiofrequency to create a maze pattern of scar tissue in the upper chambers of your heart.
 This could be a good option if you’re already having heart surgery for a different condition.
 You’ll get general anesthesia and might also get a sedative beforehand to help you relax.

 Left Atrial Appendage Closure.
-The left atrial appendage (LAA) is a small spot in your heart’s left atrium.
-AFib can lead to blood clots, which will stop the blood flow through that area.
+The left atrial appendage (LAA) is a small area in your heart’s left atrium.
+AFib can lead to blood clots, which can settle in the area.
 This can cause serious issues like a stroke.
 A left atrial appendage closure will close off your LAA to keep clots from escaping.
 This will lower your risk of stroke.
 Your doctor might use a Watchman, an AtriClip, an Amplatzer plug, or a LARIAT device to close your LAA.